Nemalikallu: Government and politics

-Nemalikallu Gram Panchayat is the local self-government of the village.
-There are wards, each represented by an elected ward member.
+Nemalikallu Gram Panchayat is the local self-government model of the village, which is divided into wards, each represented by an elected ward member.
 The present sarpanch is Haribabu, elected by the ward members.
 The village is administered by the Amaravathi Mandal Parishad at the intermediate level of panchayat raj institutions.

 Education

 As per the school information report for the academic year 2018–19, the village has a total of 7 Zilla/Mandal Parishad.